Bdogy/javascript-quiz-app/README.md

 ## Description

-This is a quiz application built using JavaScript, click the link below to chec
+This is a quiz application built using JavaScript, click the link below to check it out!

 ## Github Page